Spotted hyena: Social behaviour

 Spotted hyenas are social animals that live in large communities (referred to as "clans") which can consist of at most 80 individuals.
 Group-size varies geographically; in the Serengeti, where prey is migratory, clans are smaller than those in the Ngorongoro Crater, where prey is sedentary.
 Spotted hyena clans are more compact and unified than wolf packs, but are not as closely knit as those of African wild dogs.

 Females usually dominate males, including in cases where low-ranking females generally dominate over high-ranking males, but they will also occasionally co-dominate with a male.
 There have also been cases in which a clan has been led by a male rather than a female.
 Cubs take the rank directly below their mothers at birth.
 So when the matriarch passes away (or, in rare instances, disperses into another clan), their youngest female cub will take over as matriarch.
-It is typical for females to remain with their natal clan (although there have been rare instances of them dispersing), thus large clans usually contain several matrilines, whereas males typically disperse from their natal clan at the age of 2½ years.
-Höner et al. say that when a male co-dominates with a female or is otherwise able to lead, this is because the male was born to the matriarch of the clan and has taken the rank directly below his mother.
+It is typical for females to remain with their natal clan, thus large clans usually contain several matrilines, whereas males typically disperse from their natal clan at the age of 2½ years.
+When a male co-dominates with a female or is otherwise able to lead, this is because the male was born to the matriarch of the clan and has taken the rank directly below his mother.

-The clan is a fission-fusion society, in which clan-members do not often remain together, but may forage alone or in small groups.
+The clan is a fission–fusion society, in which clan-members do not often remain together, but may forage in small groups.
 High-ranking hyenas maintain their position through aggression directed against lower-ranking clan-members.
 Spotted hyena hierarchy is nepotistic; the offspring of dominant females automatically outrank adult females subordinate to their mother.
 However, rank in spotted hyena cubs is greatly dependent on the presence of the mother; low-ranking adults may act aggressively toward higher-ranking cubs when the mother is absent.
 Although individual spotted hyenas only care for their own young, and males take no part in raising their young, cubs are able to identify relatives as distantly related as great-aunts.
 Also, males associate more closely with their own daughters rather than unrelated cubs, and the latter favor their fathers by acting less aggressively toward them.